ChalmersGU-data-structure-courses/dsabook/src/markdown/02-sorting-part-1/02-linear-search.md

 ::: TODO
 - Prio 1: We don't want the subsubsection
+- Prio 1: Also include a discussion about using a `key` function for testing
 :::

 One of the most fundamental tasks that we use computers for is *searching*.